 The safest products to buy are those that are labelled gluten free, and those with the “Crossed Grain” logo.
 Products displaying the logo have been reviewed and approved by Coeliac New Zealand as being safe for those on a gluten-free diet.

 There are several ingredients that, despite being derived from wheat, are actually safe for those on a gluten free diet.
 This is due to their extensive processing which leaves them with no detectable gluten.
-These include glucose syrup from wheat, maltodextrin, caramel from wheat and dextrose from wheat are all considered safe for Coeliacs.
+Glucose syrup from wheat, maltodextrin, caramel from wheat and dextrose from wheat are all considered safe for Coeliacs.
 (These ingredients are not safe for those with a wheat allergy, however.
 A wheat allergy is different to Coeliac disease).